calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 Iteration 4 (min_cluster_size = 2): % clustered = 84.11
 ```

-Another important detail of [my implementation](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/01_clustering.ipynb) is how I scaled time relative to distances.
-The value of minutes-per-mile acts as a knob that controls the tradeoff between spatial and temporal coherence.
-To select the best value, I performed a parameter sweep over values from 10 to 60 minutes/mile for one HDBSCAN iteration.
-These results show that smaller values ($\leq$ 10 min/mile) favor tighter temporal clusters, while larger values ($\geq$ 60 min/mile) favor tighter spatial clusters:
+Another important detail for [my implementation](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/01_clustering.ipynb) is how I scaled time relative to distance.
+The scaling of minutes-per-mile acts as a knob that controls the tradeoff between spatial and temporal coherence.
+To select the best value, I performed a parameter sweep from 10 to 60 minutes/mile for one HDBSCAN iteration.
+The results show that smaller values ($\leq$ 10 min/mile) favor tighter temporal clusters, while larger values ($\geq$ 60 min/mile) favor tighter spatial clusters:

 <div align="center" markdown="1">